andreaGalasso/SwiftExtensions/README.md

 Most of the extensions are compatible with iOS projects only, altought some *can* be used also in other Apple plaforms as well (watchOS, macOS, tvOS), since they are language centered and platform independent.

 Enjoy and be productive!

+# License

+SwiftExtensions is released under the GNU GPLv3 license.
+[See LICENSE](https://github.com/andreaGalasso/SwiftExtensions/blob/master/LICENSE) for more information.